Civil Liberties Case Files at the National Archives at Atlanta

 - Reverend Fred L. Shuttlesworth and Reverend Charles Billups v.
 Eugene Conner & James Moore 1960 Case No. 9751

-Suit filed seeking to secure the rights of the Negro people of Birmingham to gather peacefully to plan and protest against the practices of racial segregation in Birmingham, without being subjected to police intimidation.
+Suit filed seeking to secure the rights of the African American people of Birmingham to gather peacefully to plan and protest against the practices of racial segregation in Birmingham, without being subjected to police intimidation.

-Suit filed by Negroes to desegregate Birmingham buses.
+Suit filed by African Americans to desegregate Birmingham buses.

 - United States of America. v.
 Madison County Board of Education, et al. 1963 Case No. 63-23